 Students must be granted writing proficiency by the faculty in the Writing Program.
 Please note that a college writing course taken in another institution will not fulfill this requirement.
 To find out more information please go to this website:

 Some students will be granted proficiency as they enter the college through the language placement exam.
 Others will work though the language classes to receive proficiency.
 Once a student has completed the 130 level of a language successfully (achieving a D or above), her or she will have obtained proficiency.
 Those students not enrolling in Goucher foreign language courses — either because they are pursuing a language at a college other than Goucher, or because they are a native speaker of a language other than English — should complete this form.

 Note: Students who have a documented learning disability that may prevent them from successfully gaining the foreign language proficiency can click here for more information.

-Internships are required for majors in communications and media studies, political science, and business management, although many students who are not required to complete an internship still choose to do so.
-Internships offer a great chance to "try out" a career field, and they help students build their résumés because employers are looking for students with experience outside the classroom.
+Internships are required for majors in communications and media studies, political science, women, gender and sexuality studies, and business management, although many students who are not required to complete an internship still choose to do so.
+Internships offer a great chance to "try out" a career field, and they help students build their resumes because employers are looking for students with experience outside the classroom.
 Students can choose to do an academic or non-academic internship.
 Credit is not awarded for non-academic internships, and students do not need to follow standards for academic internships.
 For academic internships, credit is awarded through an academic department by following the internship checklist and completing an Internship Learning Agreement (ILA).
 The Career Development Office (CDO) assists students in their search for internships, whether the internship is academic or non-academic.